-- Hedgerows that have been/will be funded by any other funding scheme (such as Countryside Stewardship, Sustainable Farming Incentive, Biodiversity Net Gain or nutrient neutrality) are not eligible. - · To replace an existing hedgerow - On historic or archaeological features - On a site where a hedge has previously received a grant in the past 10 years - On fields which are considered as low input or used for rough grazing or conservation grazing - In situations where the management of the field is in breach of the Farming Rules for Water or Nitrate Vulnerable Zone rules (if applicable).
+- Do not use this option: - to replace an existing hedgerow - o on historic or archaeological features - o on a site where a hedge has previously received a grant in the past 10 years - on fields which are considered as low input or used for rough grazing or conservation grazing - for fields that have been funded by any other funding scheme (such as Countryside Stewardship)

+Hedgerow creation cannot be funded in situations where the management of the field is in breach of the Farming Rules for Water or Nitrate Vulnerable Zone rules (if applicable).
 Successful applicants are required to sign the declaration described in the record keeping section below.